heuer/tinyTiM/tinytim-mio/trunk/README.txt

 License
 -------
-tinyTiM is licensed under the GNU Lesser General Public License (LGPL) Version 2.1, see LICENSE.txt for details.
+tinyTiM is licensed under the Apache License Version 2.0, see LICENSE.txt for details.